Fantom-foundation/fantom-finance/README.md

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

 4. To edit content all the files avaliable in  src component folder

-5. To edit content or text goto folder intl folder
-     ```shell
-        en.json: for english version
-        ko.json: for korean version
-        zh.json: for chinese version
-      ```

 6. To Deploy : Configure aws https://linuxhint.com/install_aws_cli_ubuntu/ follow this link install awscli and configure